SorinC123/Climate-Change-with-ClimateWins/README.md

 **Generative Adversarial Networks (GAN)**, which can analyze regional sky imagery to predict the likelihood of precipitation.

-**Isolation Forest**, that suitable for real-time or near-real-time anomaly detection.
+**Isolation Forest**, that is suitable for real-time or near-real-time anomaly detection.

+**Variational Autoencoder**, popular in tasks like image synthesis and synthetic data creation.